Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Methodology

 \subsubsection{2D-MFDFA algorithm}

 Consider a two-dimensional compact space $S$, which is a subset of flat two-dimensional space.
-For our purpose, $S$ is a rectangular region which is subdivided into $M\times N$ equal-area square pixels.
-Let $d$ denote the data field, which is a function on $S$.
+For our purpose, $S$ is a rectangular region that is subdivided into $M\times N$ equal-area square pixels.
+Let $d$ denote the data field, a function on $S$.
 The $d$ is thus a two-dimensional $M\times N$ array.

 The algorithm for the 2D-MFDFA involves the following steps. \begin{enumerate} \item Partition $S$ into $M_s\times N_s$ disjoint square subsets, with each subset containing $s^2$ pixels.
 We refer to $s$ as the {\em scale size}.
 Let us call each subset a {\em superpixel}.
 Let each superpixel be indexed by $I,J$, such that $I=1,2,\ldots,M_s$ and $J=1,2,\ldots,N_s$.
-We assume that $M,N$ are multiples of $s$ so that $M_s=M/s$ and $N_s=N/s$ are positive integers.
+We assume that $M, N$ are multiples of $s$ so that $M_s=M/s$ and $N_s=N/s$ are positive integers.
 We then carry out the partitioning for different values of $s$.
 For a given $s$, all superpixels contain the same number of pixels. \item Let $d_{I,J}$ denote the $s\times s$ data array within each superpixel $I,J$.
 The {\em cumulative sum} $U_{I,J}$ of the data for each superpixel is defined by

-where $i,j=1,\ldots,s$ are indices for the pixels within the superpixel. \item To subtract the trend in each superpixel, we first fit $U_{I,J}(i, j)$ with a linear bivariate polynomial function $U_{I,J}^{\rm fit}(i, j)$, given by
+where $i,j=1,\ldots,s$ are indices for the pixels within the superpixel. \item To subtract the trend in each superpixel, we first fit $U_{I, J}(i, j)$ with a linear bivariate polynomial function $U_{I, J}^{\rm fit}(i, j)$, given by

-where $A,B, C$ are parameters determined by the fitting process.
-In general, one can also use higher order polynomials for the fitting function.
+where $A, B, C$ are parameters determined by the fitting process.
+In general, one can also use higher-order polynomials for the fitting function.
 The detrended fluctuation function that is defined in the steps below will differ based on the order of the fitting function.
 We have chosen a linear form since it is the simplest.
 Even though the numerical values of our derived quantities are affected by the order of the fitting polynomial, the overall conclusions of our results remain the same.
 We then calculate the residual

-Then, for a given $s$, the detrended fluctuation function of each superpixel, which we denote by $G(I,J,s)$, is calculated as
+Then, for a given $s$, the detrended fluctuation function of each superpixel, which we denote by $G(I, J,s)$, is calculated as

 \item Let $q$ be a non-zero real number.
 The {\em detrended fluctuation function} of order $q$, denoted by $F_q(s)$, is calculated by averaging over all the superpixels as